 The Flickcast Team

 Chris began his professional career while still in college and worked in the entertainment industry as a writer, production manager and producer.
 During that time, he also became a member of the Director’s Guild of America and gained extensive experience producing feature films, series television, music videos, commercials and more.

 In the last ten years (or so), Chris has spent the majority of his time writing.
 He is currently the Editor-in-Chief of The Flickcast and has written for other sites including The Unofficial Apple Weblog, Comic Mix, Comic Book Resources, Cinematical, Download Squad and LAist covering entertainment, technology and more.
-In addition, he is also currently writing several comic book projects, various screenplays and a sci-fi novel.
+In addition, he is currently writing several comic book projects, various screenplays and a sci-fi novel.
+Because yeah, why not?

 He’s also very fond of bios written in the third person, which make him sound far more important than he actually is.
-For more about Chris, check out his personal site, follow him on Twitter @ChrisU or find him on Google+.
+For more about Chris, check out his personal musings, find him on Twitter (@ChrisU) or on Google+.